This text is one of a five part series exploring the themes of the Danish contribution to the 2018 Venice Architecture Biennale.

 It is some of these prototypes that constitute Vandkunsten’s contribution to the Danish pavilion at the 2018 Venice Architecture Biennale.
 Reclaimed timber flooring makes up a partition wall, a metal facade is formed from flattened ventilations ducts, and an exterior cladding is made with patinated roof tiles.
 These installations intend to show how energy, money and resources might be conserved, but also the aesthetic value in doing so.
 This is fundamental to Vandkunsten’s approach - only when repurposed components become culturally accepted and appreciated will material circularity have a chance of taking hold.
 In this way Nielsen imagines the Venice Biennale exhibit as a ‘possible Albertslund project in perhaps 20 or 30 years when we have been culturally acclimatized to reuse materials’.
 (Outdated regulations are holding this process back, with insufficient standards to prove reused materials are safe and clean for use).

 Albertslund reminds us that democratic and collaborative design processes come with an intrinsic level of compromise, but this doesn’t have to be to their detriment.
-Vandkunsten’s vision of large-scale reuse and material circularity may have been molded into a exercise in construction optimization and tenant autonomy, but they have used these compromises as the catalyst for a research project that has produced genuinely innovative and scalable ideas, with the potential to impact far beyond the limits of Albertslund.
-As development in circular economies and material reuse gains traction, projects like this will be central to the demolish, build, or renovate debate.
+Vandkunsten’s vision of large-scale reuse and material circularity may have been molded into an exercise in construction optimization and tenant autonomy, but they have used these compromises as the catalyst for a research project that has produced genuinely innovative and scalable ideas, with the potential to impact far beyond the limits of Albertslund.
+As development in circular economies and material reuse gains traction, projects like this will be ever-more central to the demolish, build, or renovate debate.

 Danish pavilion photographs © Rasmus Hjortshoj - COAST